achafi/Basic-Res/Web Dev/Python Framework/Flask Pro/Flask Blog/README.md

 Flask official Website can be found [**here**](https://flask.palletsprojects.com/en/1.1.x/)

-This is a Flask Application in which will give custom recomendation to any user who has selected 10 movies and fetch the first youtube link for the search intended.

-Due to github upload constraints we can not upload the dataset, However you can download them from [**here**](https://drive.google.com/drive/folders/16LzLyoqyqn7VH5G_JYyA5p4HUgCZIXXe?usp=sharing)

-This is will cover both your ML basics and flask basics.
+This is a Flask App for a blog.

+This is basic hello world application for the same.

 ### Setup
 We hope if you are working on python framework then you must have Python installed.